 Overview

-• Recent and upcoming projects include: 1) Developing an SPN website resource focused on understanding and managing software collections, 2) Partnering with the Data Curation Network and Software Heritage to host a virtual writing sprint in 2025, aimed at creating community guidance on curating, preserving, and providing access to software in research and memory institutions.
+Recent and upcoming projects include developing a resource on understanding and managing software collections, and co-hosting a 2025 virtual writing sprint with the Data Curation Network and Software Heritage focused on community guidance for curating and preserving software in research and memory institutions.

 How You Might Engage